jperez0630/marinerds/pages/Articles/best 4-Seamer.md

 Kirby follows the formula of preferring Zones 11 and 12.
 His strikeout rate is superb for both zones but there is a wide discrepancy in walks between the two zones.
 He gives up a lot of hits when locating in zone 2, fortunately the majority are singles.
 As you might expect, Kirby is good at painting the upper corners.
 Zone 1 sees a strikeout or field out 90% of the time and zone 4 sees a strikeout or field-out 70% of the time, which is extraordinary.<br>

 What really stands out with Kirby is his walk distribution.
 44% of his walks come in Zone 11.
 I’m guessing that’s him missing when trying to go up-and-away to righties.
 He has no walks going down and away.
 Of course, we’re talking about a miniscule number of walks to begin with.
 It’s a stark difference between him and Castillo who seems to be trying to get hitters to chase the low Four-Seamer out of the zone.<br>

-We’ll quickly go over Spier.
+In the interest of time, we’ll quickly go over Spier.
 His most frequented zone, 12, sees a walk 50% of the time.
 Far too much.
 He’s been good at limiting extra base hits, especially homers.<br>
-We’ll skip Hancock since he’s in the minors and has had limited innings.<br>

 That now takes us to Gilbert.
 He seems to move the 4-Seamer around more than any M’s pitcher.
 His favorite spot is zone 11, where he gets a strikeout 75% of the time and a walk 25%.
 No hits up there, which is interesting.
 Here’s a statistical anomaly: he’s equal measure in zones 5,6 and 12 at 10%.
 Too much in the mid-section of the plate, by my reckoning.<br>
 He hasn’t been particularly good at painting the upper corners.
 Zone 1  has a 18% homer rate.
 Fortunately, he only locates there around 8% of the time.
 He’s better in zone 3 where he only pitches 5% of time and gives up doubles at an 11% clip.
 He prefers to paint the lower half of the zone more than any other M’s pitcher so far.<br>